Survey Your Community About Issues That Matter Using the Eco-Survey

 Tell the kids they’ll explore how to find out other people’s views on issues.
 Have them choose an issue to focus on using a survey.
 For example, your group could survey people on wetlands, forests, parks or recycling, or on what young people in the community most need.

-After the kids have chosen an issue, give each of them a copy of the “Eco-Survey Sheet” and have them decide on the exact wording of the survey questions.
+After the kids have chosen an issue, download and give each of them a copy of the “Eco-Survey Sheet” and have them decide on the exact wording of the survey questions.
 Also ask them to add any questions they feel might be helpful.

 Once the kids have agreed on all their survey questions, have them practice reading the questions to each other and recording their responses.